Frequently Asked QuestionsOn This Page

 - Special Permit Hunts: General, Youth Only and Adult Only categories for a variety of species including alligator, white-tailed deer, mule deer, exotics, feral hogs, javelina and turkey.

-- E-Postcard Selection Hunts: A limited number of opportunities on select hunt areas that do not require an Annual Public Hunting Permit.
+- E-Postcard Selection Hunts: A limited number of opportunities on select hunt areas that require an Annual Public Hunting Permit.

 - U.S. Forest Service Antlerless Deer Permits: A limited number of permits provided to harvest antlerless white-tailed deer during the general open season on Alabama Creek, Bannister, Moore Plantation and Sam Houston National Forest Wildlife Management Areas (WMAs).
 No application fee is required.